tapis-project/documentation/source/technical/jobs.rst

 ZIP
 ---

 Standard archive files, such as zip and compressed tar, can be treated as a type of custom *application image* and launched in a runtime environment defined by Tapis.
-This *ZIP runtime environment* maximizes applications flexibility while retaining much of the reproducibility and automation benefits of Tapis.
+This *ZIP runtime environment* maximizes application flexibility while retaining much of the reproducibility and automation benefits of Tapis.

 To define a ZIP application, specify "ZIP" as the *runtime* parameter in an `application definition`_.
 The ZIP runtime works with either BATCH or FORK job types.
 For the ZIP runtime, *containerImage* must be an absolute path or a URL in a format supported by the Files service, such as URLs using the http, https or tapis protocols.
 The Applications service validates the *containerImage* attribute when an application is created or updated.